 Students must follow the stated program curriculum.
-The bridge portion of the program is 3 terms, and the FNP Program is 8 terms, for a total of 11 academic terms (with 10 weeks each term).
+The FNP Program is an 8 term, 24-month program.
+It is in the best interest of students to adhere to the prescribed curriculum without interruption.
 Students who are not enrolled during one or more terms or who are not successful in a course may find that the course/s they need may not be available every term and they will have to wait until the course is offered again.
-Students should check with their Academic Advisor for further details.
+Students should check with their Student Success Coach for further details.

-8. Is The New England Institute of Technology accredited?
+8. Is New England Tech accredited?